airr-community/common-repo-wg/recommendations.md

 Compliant AIRR Data Repositories
 --------------------------------

-**Recommendation 5: For long-term storage, data and metadata should be deposited in the Sequence Read Archive (SRA) and GenBank**, per the recommendations established by the AIRR Minimal Standards Working Group.
-The AIRR Working Groups should work with SRA/GenBank to customize metadata capture for AIRR data.
+**Recommendation 5: For long-term storage, data and metadata should be deposited in databases of the International Nucleotide Sequence Database Collaboration (INSDC)**, per the recommendations established by the AIRR Minimal Standards Working Group.
+The AIRR Working Groups should work with INSDC and its individual databases to customize metadata capture for AIRR data.

 **Recommendation 6: Dedicated AIRR repositories should be established for hosting processed repertoire-sequencing data and annotations** to facilitate data queries and cross-study meta-analyses.
-These repositories should link to the raw data in SRA/GenBank (see Recommendation 5).
+These repositories should link to the raw data deposited in INSDC databases (see Recommendation 5).

 **Recommendation 7: Compliant AIRR data repositories should state policies and practices that comply with Recommendations 1-4.** In addition, compliant